-10.11 CCTV INSPECTION OF DRAINAGE STRUCTURE
+10.11CCTV INSPECTION OF DRAINAGE STRUCTURE

-Closed circuit television (CCTV) inspections of pipelines shall be conducted to check for any construction defects prior to backfilling sections of pipeline or culvert as requested by the City's Representative.
+Closed circuit television (CCTV) inspections of new pipelines as well as adjoining existing pipe line shall be conducted to check for any construction defects prior to handover of pipeline or culvert as requested by the City's Representative.
 A visual inspection shall be conducted for short sections of pipeline prior to backfilling if and when requested by the City's Representative.